-The DSL liaises with the local authority and works with other agencies in line with Working Together to Safeguard Children (2018).
+The DSL liaises with the local authority and works with other agencies in line with Working Together to Safeguard Children (2023).
 Where there are serious/complex needs or child protection concerns, this includes referrals to Children's Social Care.
 In exceptional circumstances, i.e., in an emergency or concern that appropriate action hasn't been taken, staff members can speak directly to Children's Social Care.
+In addition to traditional safeguarding, the DSL is also responsible for online safety, and will address any concerns related to internet safety, cyberbullying, and other digital risks.